sandartchip/til/GIT/git_hooks.md

 From that point forward, it should be called.
 We’ll cover most of the major hook filenames here.

 ## Client-Side Hooks

 #### pre-commit hook
 pre-commit hook is run first, before you even type in a commit message.

+pre-commit은 당신이 커밋 메세지를 타이핑하기 전에 실행된다.

 It’s used to inspect the snapshot that’s about to be committed, to see if you’ve forgotten something, to make sure tests run, or to examine whatever you need to inspect in the code.
+그것은 찍는데 사용된다, .

 Exiting non-zero from this hook aborts the commit, although you can bypass it with git commit --no-verify.
 You can do things like check for code style (run lint or something equivalent), check for trailing whitespace (the default hook does exactly this), or check for appropriate documentation on new methods.

 #### prepare-commit-msg

 The prepare-commit-msg hook is run before the commit message editor is fired up but after the default message is created.

+prepare-commit-msg hook은 커밋 메세지 에디터가 fire up 되었으나 기본 메세지가 create 된 후에 사용된다.

 It lets you edit the default message before the commit author sees it.
 This hook takes a few parameters: the path to the file that holds the commit message so far, the type of commit, and the commit SHA-1 if this is an amended commit.
 This hook generally isn’t useful for normal commits; rather, it’s good for commits where the default message is auto-generated, such as templated commit messages, merge commits, squashed commits, and amended commits.
 You may use it in conjunction with a commit template to programmatically insert information.

 #### commit-msg
 The commit-msg hook takes one parameter, which again is the path to a temporary file that contains the commit message written by the developer.
 If this script exits non-zero, Git aborts the commit process, so you can use it to validate your project state or commit message before allowing a commit to go through.
 In the last section of this chapter, we’ll demonstrate using this hook to check that your commit message is conformant to a required pattern.